gregl83/comandare/README.md

 ## Model

 Comandare uses a server target model which is largely mitigated by any standard firewall.
 Incoming traffic in most configurations is rightfully blocked.
-Thus, binding a TCP Server to a specific port might work in a local network but be blocked from remote access over the internet or more networks backed by one or more firewalls.
+Thus, binding a TCP Server to a specific port might work in a local network but be blocked from remote access over the internet or networks backed by one or more firewalls.
 A more effective approach, since TCP is a two-way communication protocol, is to initiate a client target model with event-driven connection attempts.

 ## Caution